AmzGrainRain/loki-hidriver/README.md

-# loki-hidriver
+# vhidriver

-Virtual mouse and keyboard driver for Windows 7 and higher.
+Virtual mouse and keyboard driver for Windows 11.

 ## Usage

-1. Disable Driver Signature Enforcement.
-2. Install the driver using `devcon.exe` or manually.
+1. Install the driver via right-clicking on the `vhidriver.inf` file and selecting "Install"
-3. Use the driver just like it is used in the [example](https://github.com/hedgar2017/loki-example).
+2. Use the driver just like it is used in the [example](https://github.com/hedgar2017/loki-example).